evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 - **Spotify:** Stream millions of songs, playlists, and podcasts directly from your car's infotainment system, providing endless entertainment options for your drive.
 - Waze

-### Phone Mirroring

-The Chevrolet Blazer EV RS RWD supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
-This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Chevrolet Blazer EV RS RWD comes equipped with one sound system option:

-- **Lyric sound system:** Features seven speakers and delivers a maximum output of  watts.
+- **Bose Premium Sound System:** Features eight speakers and delivers a maximum output of  watts.

 Additionally, the model includes 5 USB-C connections as standard.